laravel-zero/laravel-zero/readme.md

 ## Configuration

 The configuration of your console application goes in `config\config.php`.
-In this file, you should define your application's list of commands and your Laravel Service Providers.
+In this file, you should define your application's list of commands and your Laravel Service Providers in this file.

 ```php
         /*